kietbui/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

 .. list-table::
    :header-rows: 1

-   * - Report to
+   * - Report Type
-   * - Device & Controller with Battery Information
-   * - Device & Controller
-   * - Device
+   * - Basic Report, Binary Report
-   * - Controller
+   * - Basic Report
-   * - Controller with Battery Information
+   * - Binary Report
-   * - Battery Information
+   * - Nothing

 The low battery notification can be configured if it sends a Low battery notification.
 If it is enable, a low battery is notified.
 Otherwise, it is NOT notified.